 Ultimately, my clients will decide if they’re willing to pay what I’m charging, so I wanted to make the increase acceptable to as many of them as possible.
 Since most of my clients don’t have unlimited resources, I considered how much of an increase I could easily work into my budget if I were a client receiving what I wanted.
 I also thought through options for current clients who want to continue coming to me but would struggle with any rise in cost.

 I chose March as the target month to begin my new pricing because it’s between Christmas and tax day (I figured any holiday debt would be normalized by now and tax refunds would be coming in).
-I decided on an increase of $10 across the board for single sessions and a 25% discount for 3-packs (click here to see my new fees).
+I decided on an increase of $10 across the board for single sessions and a 25% discount for 3-packs.
 I had been offering a slightly larger discount for longer session packages and wanted to make the savings percentage consistent for everyone.

 I sent an email to each active client in early February informing them of my price changes and thanking them for their business.
 As they came in throughout the month, I asked them if they had received the email and if they had any questions or concerns.
 Only one client said she would be coming in less frequently.
 Another client had some budgetary concerns, so we’re transitioning her from single sessions to a 3-pack with an installment plan.